binerogroup/documentation/_sources/storage/persistent-block-storage/index.rst.txt

 backing media to save data permanently.

-Binero cloud will not provision an instance without a volume attached (unless using NVMe) and the smallest volume allowed will be the size of the :doc:`image </images/index>` or :doc:`flavor </compute/flavors>` that you want to provision your instance using.
+Binero cloud will not provision an instance without a volume attached (unless using NVMe) and the smallest volume size allowed is the size of the :doc:`image </images/index>` or disk specified in the :doc:`flavor </compute/flavors>`.

-The image is the operating system image that is copied onto a volume, you can also create a raw volume and add a filesystem on the volume and attach it to an instance for other use-cases.
+The image is the operating system image copied onto a volume, you can also create a raw volume and add a filesystem on the volume and attach it to an instance for other use-cases.

 .. toctree::